conduktor/conduktor-docs/docs/platform/configuration/introduction.md

 # Introduction

-Conduktor depends on a configuration file `platform-config.yaml`.
-This is used to setup your organization environment.
-The file is used to declare:
+Conduktor can be configured using either a configuration file `platform-config.yaml` or **environment variables**.
+This is used to setup your organizations environment.
+Configuration can be used to declare:

 - Organization name
 - External database (**required for production environments**)
 - User authentication (Basic or SSO)
-- Platform License
+- Platform license

 :::info
 The **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Platform UI.